christex-foundation/progression-framework/frameworks/design/graphic-design.md

     content:
       - level: 1
         criteria:
-          - 'Works with designers for decision-making insights'
+          - 'Seeks information and feedback for tasks'
-          - 'Seeks and utilizes feedback effectively'
+          - 'Communicates back to impacted parties'
-          - 'Supports other designers, comfortable challenging decisions'
+          - 'Learns from mistakes, takes feedback graciously'
       - level: 2
         criteria:
           - 'Provides feedback and guidance to peers'